umaisk/thetafeatext/README.txt

     Python dependencies) are also located in the same directory.
  2. Configure the selectedPatientIDs and selectedBrainRegions variables as
     needed.
 All selected brain regions will be analyzed for the specified patients.
- 3. Open MATLAB in administrator mode, navigate to the project directory containing `MAIN.m` (e.g., C:\Users\your-username\Desktop\ThetaFeatureExtraction) using the MATLAB command window to execute MAIN.m
+ 3. Open MATLAB in ADMINISTRATOR MODE, navigate to the project directory containing `MAIN.m` (e.g., C:\Users\your-username\Desktop\ThetaFeatureExtraction) using the MATLAB command window to execute MAIN.m

     '''matlab